-Another thing I want to mention is that the hotels on this list are mostly in the mid- to high-end range.
+The hotels I recommend are mostly in the mid- to high-end range.
 As I first moved to Colombo at 22, I earned approximately 300$ per month and stayed in budget hotels that cost 20$ a night (I would share the room with a friend to make it even more affordable).
 However, almost 15 years and 2 kids later, I do value my comfort.
 So if you are looking for budget hotels in Sri Lanka, unfortunately, I am not familiar with the current offers on the market.
 But if you are in search of a gorgeous boutique hotel with exceptional service and delicious food for your honeymoon, a family trip, or even a solo vacation, I have a few (dozen) suggestions for you!

-This list is mostly combined of the hotels I personally stayed in and loved.
+This list is mostly combined of the hotels in Sri Lanka I personally stayed at and loved.
 There are also a few hotels that I visited for lunch, drinks, or weddings, but haven’t spent the night.
 Lastly, there are a few hotels that I haven’t visited at all, but feel confident I can recommend them because my family members or close friends stayed there and loved the experience.
 If that’s the case, I mention it in the description.
-I paid in full for all of my stays, none of them were comped, so all opinion are truly my own.
+I paid in full for all of my stays, none of them were comped, so all opinions are truly my own.

 Lastly, the links in this post are affiliate links which means if you book the hotel I will earn a small commission at no extra cost to you.
 This is how I can continue publishing free content on this blog.
 If you find this (and many other guides I have on Sri Lanka helpful), please consider booking through one of the links below.
 I greatly appreciate your support of my work!
 Now let’s dive in!